 \chapter{Stochastic Hopfield networks}

 Two related problems became apparent in the previous Chapter.
 First, the Hopfield dynamics may get stuck in spurious minima.
-In fact, if there is a local minimum downhill from a given initial state, between this state and the correct attractor, then the dynamics gets stuck in the local minimum, so that the algorithm fails to converge to the correct attractor.
-Second, the energy function usually is a strongly varying function over a high-dimensional state space.
-Therefore it is difficult to predict the long-time dynamics of the network.
-Which is the first local minimum encountered on the down-hill path that the network takes?
+In fact, if there is a local minimum downhill from a given initial state, between this state and the correct attractor , then the dynamics arrests in the local minimum, so that the algorithm fails to converge to the correct attractor.
+Second, the energy function usually is a strongly varying function over a high-dimensional configuration space .
+Therefore it is difficult to predict the first local minimum encountered by the down-hill dynamics of the network.

-Both problems are solved by introducing a little bit of noise into the dynamics.
+Both problems are solved by introducing an element of stochasticity into the dynamics.
 This is a trick that works for many neural-network algorithms.
-But in general it is very challenging to analyse the noisy dynamics.
+In general, however, it is quite challenging to analyse the stochastic dynamics.
 For the Hopfield network, by contrast, much is known.
 The reason is that the stochastic Hopfield network is closely related to systems studied in statistical mechanics, so-called spin glasses.
-Like these systems -- and like many other physical systems -- the stochastic Hopfield network exhibits an {\em order-disorder transition} .
-This transition becomes sharp in the limit of large $N$.
-It may be that the network produces satisfactory results for a given number of patterns with a certain number of bits.
-But if one tries to store just one more pattern, the network may fail to recognise anything.
+Like these systems -- and many other physical systems -- the stochastic Hopfield network exhibits an {\em order-disorder transition} .
+This transition becomes sharp in the limit of a large number of neurons.
+This has important consequences.
+Suppose that the network produces satisfactory results for a given number of patterns with a certain number of bits.
+If one tries to store just one more pattern, the network may fail to recognise anything.
 The goal of this Chapter is to explain why this occurs, and how it can be avoided.